 My name is Scott.
 I love Jesus Christ and am grateful to be saved by the sacrifice He made on my behalf.
 I believe Jesus is God the Son.
-I believe that Jesus was crucified, rose from the grave and He now sits at God's right hand.
+I believe that Jesus was crucified, rose from the grave and He now sits at God the Father's right hand.
 I am not ashamed of the gospel of Christ, because it is everlasting life and fellowship with God.
 I will never be perfect as long as I am in this world.
-I screw up like everybody else, but I trust my God.
-I am married with three children under the roof.
+I screw up like everybody else, but I trust God.
+I am married and blessed with three children under the roof.
 Well kind of under the roof.
 One attends college in another city.
-I'm in my upper mid forties.
-Yes that is old to a lot of you fellow pcpp'rs.
+I'm in my late forties.
+Yes that is old to a lot of you fellow PcPP'rs.
 I am an ASE automotive certified master mechanic who no longer "turns wrenches" for a living.
 I have not yet built myself a desktop pc.
 I have a laptop, but I typically don't use the laptop for anything other than learning how to make adobe illustrator decal designs when I'm blessed to work with my sister in law.
 I use my cell phone to view and comment and post here on Pcpartpicker.
 Unfortunately auto correct, whatever it is my phone does to words sometimes and my clumsy fingers cause me to make a lot of texting errors as you can see in my descriptions and comments.
 It's funny to me to find the mistakes later on and face palm.

-Im an old Apple dog learning new pc tricks.
+I'm an old Apple dog learning new pc tricks.
 Loved the whole Apple scene for years.
-I destroyed a Mac Mini trying to upgrade the cpu and decided to go pc.
+I destroyed a Mac Mini trying to upgrade tthe CPU and decided to go PC.
 When I bought an Hp desktop I learned about the wide variety of cheap parts that could go into one.
 Easy to clean and upgrade.
 Nice.
-I had not messed with Microsoft pc's since the late 80's.
+I had not messed with Microsoft PC's since the late 80's.
 It was a nice home coming of sorts to learn about all the changes since the 80386, or i386 if you like, had come out.
 My two oldest kids had iMacs, but they did not game well at all.
-My oldest was really into World of Warcraft and was overheating his iMac due to the damn dust I couldn't figure out how to clean out of the gpu and cpu cooler without dissecting it.
+My oldest was really into World of Warcraft and was overheating his iMac due to the damn dust I couldn't figure out how to clean out of the GPU and CPU cooler without dissecting it.

 So my oldest son's iMac went to my daughter, Ellie.
-After I used 120 psi compressed shop air to get all the dust out I could, it didnt overheat anymore.
+After I used 120 psi compressed shop air to get all the dust out I could, it didnt overheat anymore....for a while.
 My daughter's smaller iMac went to my youngest son and everyone was happy.
-My daughter liked the improved performance of the bigger iMac but it didn't compare to the new pc.
-About 6 months after the "deep cleaning" my daughter's iMac 8800gts video card quit on her and she wanted a pc.
+My daughter liked the improved performance of the bigger iMac (but it didn't compare to the new pc.)
+About 6 months after the "deep air cleaning" my daughter's iMac 8800gts video card quit on her and she wanted a pc.
 She told me what colors she'd like in and on it.
 I was off and running.
-About October 2013 I built her one to her liking, and her color choices.
+About October 2013 I built one to her liking, and her color choices.
 I found a 4.5" hole saw is a great porthole maker and fan port creator.
-Her pc looks like a sparkly my little pony pc.
+Her pc looks like a sparkly my little pony computer.
 This build got my wife involved for the first time.

 I started to get the idea that modifying these pc's makes the cases not so limited by size constraints.
 Even if it says it will not fit a water cooler, just think about where a hole can be added to mount the radiator and the surrounding dimensions.
 If the numbers work, so will the system.....with a lot of pain in some cases.

-With that in mind, I built a smaller pc for my college kid, Joe January 2015.
+With that in mind, I built a smaller pc for my college kid, Joe in January 2015.
 Putting the slight case modifications to the test proved sucessful.
 That pc is pretty small and water cooled.
 I got to save a little and use my old GPU.
 My son says it games great at 1080p.
 Edit: Bought a used GTX 970 SSC and sold my old 660ti.
 This is a nice improvement.
 My son loves it even more.
 Edit again installed a GTX 1070 ti.
 Bump that performance again.

 Christmas 2015 was my most enjoyable build so far.
-I got to build a unique desk with my youngest son using mostly used and free parts and a little modification.
+I got to build a unique desk with my youngest son using mostly "preowned" and free parts with a little modification.
 Nate and I had a blast planning, gathering, painting and assembling his gaming pc desk.
 It's not the fanciest, fastest or best looking.
 It is all Nathan and Dad play time though.
 Great memories.

 After conversing on here I made a reference to the old Apple IIe computer I used to mess with in the 80's.
 I called my dad who invited me to come over and help get it out of storage.
 He had the pieces wrapped up in plastic bags and not the anti static kind.
 We cleaned and assembled them at his house.
-It still worked after a few tries.
+It took a few tries but still worked.
 Time to post it on the PCPP website.
 This one was in our family since the early 1980's.
-We played many hours on it even though it was provided by and for his work.
-We used it until his company provided an IBM with a whooping 20 mega byte hdd and it had a 3.5 disk drive.
+We played many hours on it even though it was provided by and for my father's work.
+We used it until his company provided an IBM with a whooping 20 mega byte hdd to take the Apple's place.
 I really enjoyed the look on my dad's face getting the 30+year old machine working and trying out a few of the old games with him.
 Great memories of me, my dad and my big brother.
 I wish my little sister had been old enough to remember it, but she was only 4 in 1983.
 Thanks go to my dad for saving the old computer and helping get it going again.
 Can't believe it got featured and people liked it so much.
 It's now connected to my daughter's old tv in her room and lives on.

 I thank God for giving me the use of my body and gifts of understanding and working on machines.
 I get to repair and build all kinds of things.
-I thank my father for letting me tinker with computers over the years.
-I also thank my wife for her support, help and patience and the help and patience of my children.
+I thank my father for letting me tinker with computers and sometimes break them over the years.
+I also thank my wife for her support, help and patience and the help and patience and help of my children.